actie/fnsapi/README.md

 Fnsapi.get_data(ticket, user_id)
 ```

-`ticket` should be an object which implements methods:
+`ticket` could be both an object which implements methods or hash with the same keys:

 ```
 fn - Fiscal number
 fd - Fiscal document id
 pfd - Fiscal signature
-purchase_date - Ticket purchase date with time (we have tested for Moscow timezone but this point is not documented, and FNS API don't acept time with timezone, so I don't sure what timezone can you use.) amount_cents - Ticket amount (integer) in cents
+purchase_date - Ticket purchase date with time (we have tested for Moscow timezone but this point is not documented, and FNS API don't acept time with timezone, so I don't sure what timezone can you use.) amount_cents - Ticket amount in cents (Integer)
 ```

 `user_id` - is an optional parameter.
 You can send the ID for user in you system if you want to specify which person do this request.
 In other way it has a default value `'default_user'`.